Wilmer Flores Player Props: Giants vs. Mets

-On Thursday, Wilmer Flores (on the back of going 1-for-5) and the San Francisco Giants play the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 9:45 PM ET.
+On Friday, Wilmer Flores (coming off going 0-for-4) and the San Francisco Giants face the New York Mets, whose starting pitcher will be Joey Lucchesi.
+First pitch is at 10:15 PM ET.

+He had a hitless showing in his most recent game (0-for-4) against the Mets.

 Wilmer Flores Game Info & Props vs. the Mets